Achievable logoAchievable logo

 Many people who fear becoming bald avoid wearing hats because they believe that it deprives their hair follicles of necessary oxygen.
 However, we now know that hair follicles derive their nutrition from a person’s bloodstream; hat wearing does not prevent this interaction.
 Baldness is a genetic condition that can also be affected by a person’s age and hormones.

-Here, the “old idea” is that wearing hats causes baldness, and the “new idea” is that baldness is caused by genetics, hormones, and age.
-The transition word “however” signals that the new idea–what really causes baldness–is about to appear.
+Here, the old idea is that wearing hats causes baldness.
+The new idea is that baldness is caused by genetics and can be influenced by hormones and age.
+The transition word “however” signals that the passage is about to shift from the old idea to the new one.

 There are a number of phrases that can alert you to the “old idea/new idea” pattern in a passage.